 The Immersive Era of storytelling uses VR/MR combined with Artificial Intelligence and haptics to more deeply immerse viewers into story.
-Immersion is a perfect medium for the natural story every outdoor, conservation and hunting adventure provides.
+Multi-sensory immersion is a perfect path for the natural story every outdoor, conservation and hunting adventure provide.

 Part 3: Integrate The Next Era Of Storytelling

 We all tell stories.
-Some stories are shared by heroes we admire while others we adopt and make our own and retell.
+Some stories are shared by heroes we admire while others we adopt, make our own, and retell.
 Stories help us believe in something bigger or take us back to a different place in time.
-There are plenty of great storytellers but for me in the outdoor/conservation space, Jim Shockey tops my list.
+There are plenty of great storytellers, for me in the outdoor/conservation space, Jim Shockey tops my list.
 Jim Shockey is a storytelling legend with a well-earned Gandalf-like status to hunting & conservation communities.
 It’s part voice, tone and the balance his Uncharted cable production series strikes between culture, education, people – and the hunt itself.
 Importantly, his brand voice is authentic and unique.
 This is why people watch, he makes us believe we are on the journey with him and he’s welcoming us to come along.
 There are plenty of others too.

 With so much content being created nowadays, ask yourself honestly – how is your branded content or storytelling method uniquely different than others?
 If your answer isn’t a solid one, chances are visual storytelling platforms like Instagram Periscope, Snapchat, and Vine are not doing as much as you think to meaningfully engage your followers could easily be causing attrition.
 Channel engagement should be a primary focus, not simply user acquisition (UA).